BeastImran/libgenparser/README.md

 Project was built on [[c]python3](https://www.python.org/downloads/).
 Pip must be up-to-date.

-To update pip do as follows:
+To update pip, do as follows:

 ```bash
 $ python -m pip install -U pip